sm86/libra/language/tools/move-cli/README.md

 ## Adding new modules via `move_src`

-By default, the CLI compiles and includes all files from the Move standard diemry and Libra Framework.
+By default, the CLI compiles and includes all files from the Move standard diemry and Diem Framework.
 New modules can be added to the `move_src` directory (or a directory of your choosing specified via `--move-src`.
 The `move run` command will compile and publish each module source file in this directory before running the given script.

 Try saving this code in `move_src/Test.move`: